ashomurodov/Coding-Js-Solutions-for-all/README.md

 First way its hard way but easy for learn.

-Second way its easy way but not for new coders.
+Second way its easy way but dnt recommend for new coders.